DavidRaese/TextFileAnalyser/README.md

 # Text File Analyzer

-Simple Application to analyze the occurrences of pre defined Stringpatterns in a textfile.
+Simple Application to analyze the occurrences of predefined String patterns in a text file.
 Results are displayed to a simple GUI.